 - It improves brain function with lunch.
 Remember mom preaching that breakfast was the most important meal of the day?
 A midday meal is equally as important.
 While taking time out for lunch increases productivity, it is important to remember to choose foods that don’t make you feel tired and sluggish.
 Recommended foods include fish, vegetables, fresh fruits, nuts and even dark chocolate.

 - It protects against job-related accidents.
 Exhaustion and fatigue are the two main causes of on-the-job accidents.
 Keeping yourself mentally refreshed and alert with regular breaks can help prevent clouded judgement and keep on-the-job accidents to a minimum.
+Contact Miami law firm area wrongful death cases, for fatal situation due to accidents.

 - It promotes healthy and happy eyes.
 Constantly staring at a computer screen for prolonged periods of time can lead to a condition called Computer Vision Syndrome (CVS).
 Symptoms of CVS include eye strain, blurred vision, and neck and shoulder pain.
 Taking your eyes away from your computer screen, phone or tablet every two hours for 15 minutes, and looking into the distance for 20 seconds will help keep your eyes, head, neck and shoulders feeling great.